Toluna-IP/tolunaintegratedpaneldocs/memberrouting/endpages.md

 ### No Surveys

-There are no Surveys left available for the Member at this time.
-This is uncommon for Integrated Partners.
+There are no Surveys left available for the Member at this time or the member was not eligible to take the survey due to non-attribute related criteria.

 ### Terminated